75th Anniversary of D-Day: Normandy to the Rhine

 - Brécourt Manor where Lt.
 Dick Winters with members of Easy Company successfully silenced German artillery firing on American troops landing at Utah Beach.

-- Utah Beach, site of the 4th Division landed, and the Invasion Museum that depicts their heroics.
+- Utah Beach, site of the 4th Division landing, and the Invasion Museum that depicts their heroics.

 - Ste-Marie-du-Mont, the unique Renaissance-style steeple used as an observation post by the Germans.